PiotrG1996/JetsonNano_ObjectDetection_YOLOv5/readme.md

 ## Training

 In the case of YOLOv5, the training process is relatively easy to complete.
 After data preparation, it is requisite to run training script train.py.
-Everything including necessary commands is described step by step on my GitHub repository in readme.md file.
-This is the best way to reproduce all my results.
-Referring to the previous chapter, I have chosen two types of yolo models for training purposes.
-Both of them were pre-trained on a COCO dataset using NVIDIA Tesla P100 graphics card.
+I decided to take advantage of transfer learning using checkpoints.
+Both of them were pre-trained on a COCO dataset (default GPU common in a research field is NVIDIA Tesla P100).
 The smallest one, YOLOv5s weight consists of 7.5 million parameters, on the other hand YOLOv5x consists of 89 million parameters.
-I decided to train a neural network four times to gain better understanding of the impact on the final training results.
+My results stand on to train four different a neural network  times to gain better understanding of the impact on the final training results.
 My first attempt at YOLOv5s was surprising.
 With a batch size equal to 16 and a number of epochs equal to 100, the whole training process on 237 images lasted only 10 minutes.
 In comparison, YOLOv5x